hankbesser/recursive-agents/docs/RA_architecture.md

 ## Overview

-Recursive Agents implements a modular architecture where AI agents automatically critique and refine their outputs through a three-phase iterative process.
+Recursive Agents implements a modular architecture where agents automatically critique and refine their outputs through a three-phase iterative process.
 This document details the system design and component interactions.

 ## System Architecture